Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: The relatively stable model of a Galois covering

-The property of being a horizontal or vertical (-2)-line is preserved and reflected under desingularization of semistable models. \begin{prop} Let $\YY'$ be another model acted upon by $G$ which dominates $\YY$ but is dominated by the minimal desingularization of $\YY$.
+The property of being a horizontal or vertical (-2)-curve is preserved and reflected under desingularization of semistable models. \begin{prop} Let $\YY'$ be another model acted upon by $G$ which dominates $\YY$ but is dominated by the minimal desingularization of $\YY$.
 Given a component $V$ of $\YY_s$ such that $\YY$ is semistable at the points of $V$, if $V'$ denotes the strict transform of $V$ in $\YY'_s$, we have that $\YY'$ is semistable at the points of $V'$; moreover, the transform $V'$ is a (-1)-line (resp.\ a horizontal (-2)-curve, resp.\ a vertical (-2)-curve) if and only if $V$ is. \begin{proof} The fact that $\YY'$ is semistable at the points of $V'$ has been discussed in \S\ref{sec semistable preliminaries contracting}.
-Then the result follows from \Cref{lemma12lines}(c),(d) combined with \Cref{lemma inv m a w,lemma inv ww}. \end{proof} \end{prop}
+Then the result follows from \Cref{lemma12lines}(c)(d) combined with \Cref{lemma inv m a w} and the fact that the birational map $\YY' \to \YY$ is $G$-equivariant, so that as we replace $\YY$ with $\YY'$ and $V$ with its strict transform, the set $\mathfrak{B}$ is preserved not only as a set (as in the proof of \Cref{lemma inv m a w}) but as a $G$-set. \end{proof} \end{prop}